 When coffee beans are roasted at a lower temperature for a shorter time, the coffee keeps more acidity and intense flavor that represents its country of origin.
 On the other hand, a darker roasted coffee boasts the roast profile rather than the true flavor of the bean.
 A dark roast coffee’s flavor is indicative of the roaster’s ability to create a sweet, decadent taste with a less complex flavor profile.

-3. Strong Coffee is Created During Brewing Not Roasting
+3. Strong Coffee is Created During Brewing Not During The Coffee Roast.

 Contrary to popular belief, coffee strength is determined by the ratio of coffee grinds to water during the brewing process, NOT during the roasting of the coffee.
 The person behind the coffee pot has the final say in whether the coffee will be strong or weak.
 It has absolutely nothing to do with the roasting of the coffee beans.
 Just because a dark roasted coffee may taste bitter, doesn’t mean it’s stronger.

-4. Espresso Isn’t a Roast or Variety of Coffee Bean
+4. Espresso Isn’t a Coffee Roast or Variety of Coffee Bean.

 Everyone knows Espresso is coffee’s strong cousin, but it has nothing to do with the roast or the bean itself.
 Espresso gets its strength from the brewing process.
 Some coffee beans are ground finely to be used in the preparation of espresso, which is created using a high-pressure brewing method with finely ground coffee beans.
 It can be brewed with light, medium or dark roasted coffee.
 Any roast can create a delicious cup of espresso when made right.
 It all boils down to personal preference and has nothing to do with the roast of the coffee.

-5. Bold Coffee is Different Than Dark Roast Coffee
+5. Bold Coffee is Different Than A Dark Coffee Roast.

 If your favorite coffee shop sells “bold” coffee, it’s not necessarily made with dark roasted coffee beans.
 The boldness depends on how the coffee is brewed.
 For a bold cup of coffee, you’ll need a higher coffee to water ratio when brewing.
 It’s as simple as that.
 A bold cup of coffee can be made with light, medium or dark roasted coffee.
 What makes it bold is the fact that there’s more coffee jammed into that one cup, giving it more caffeine and a stronger flavor.